LunaLiu2/Kickstarter-project-dashboard/README.md

 Microsoft Excel

 ### Notes
+Lookup sheet can be used to find projects either by ID or by name.
 Raw data, pivot tables and data spec are in hidden sheets in the file.

 ## Credit